pingcap/docs-cn/reference/sql/language-structure/comment-syntax.md

 SELECT STRAIGHT_JOIN col1 FROM table1,table2 WHERE ...
 ```

 If the server version number is specified in the comment, for example, `/*!50110 KEY_BLOCK_SIZE=1024 */`, in MySQL it means that the contents in this comment is processed only when the MySQL version is or higher than 5.1.10.
-But in TiDB, the version number does not work and all contents in the comment are processed.
+But in TiDB, the MySQL version number does not work and all contents in the comment are processed.
+TiDB has its own comment syntax for the version number.
+The format of this syntax is `/*T!30100 XXX */`.

 Another type of comment is specially treated as the Hint optimizer: